NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 inTrain <- createDataPartition(y= , p=  , list= )

 # 2. Partition the inTrain dataset into training and test sets.
-Follow the example and fill in the brackets with the correct code.
+Follow the example in the block on the left side of the page and fill in the brackets with the correct code.

 training <- emp_data[ ]

 test <- emp_data[ ]

-# 3. Type the variable names `training`  and `test` to see the contents of those variables.
+# 3. Type the variable names `training`  and `test` to see the contents of those variables when you run the code.

 # 4. Show the dimensions of the `training` and `test` sets using the dim() function.
 Type dim(training) and dim(test)